locka99/cpp-to-rust-book/src/features_of_rust/literals.md

 The underscore in Rust is a separator and functions the same way as the single quote in C++14.

-Floating point numbers are similar.
+### Floating point numbers

+Floating point numbers may represent whole or fractional numbers.
+As with integers they may be suffixed to indicate their type.

 ```rust
 let a = 100.0f64;